myty/AndcultureCode.JavaScript.Website/src/pages/blog/the-agile-project-methodology-at-andculture.md

 ---
+templateKey: blog-post
 createPage: true
-templateKey: blog-post
 title: agile as a methodology for getting work done and being human
-headline: "In a nutshell: Life happens.
-Let’s do this thing."
+headline: 'In a nutshell: Life happens.
+Let’s do this thing.'
 author: Nic Easton
-date: 2020-07-23
+date: 2020-07-23T00:00:00.000Z
 featured: false
-featuredColor: -violet-blue
+featuredColor: '-violet-blue'
 tileImage:
   description: Tile image for agile as a methodology
   image: /img/post_default_dark_4.jpg
 postImage:
   description: Header image for agile as a methodology
   image: /img/header_default_dark_4.jpg
+category: Agency
 seo:
+  metaDescription: >-
+    As a human-centered design company, our team of designers, engineers, strategists, analysts, and QA specialists breathes agility in every project we take on.
   metaTitle: The Agile Project Management Methodology at andculture
-  metaDescription: As a human-centered design company, our team of designers, engineers, strategists, analysts, and QA specialists breathes agility in every project we take on.
+  socialShareCopy: >-
-  socialShareCopy: An agile approach to projects at andculture guarantees high-quality work is delivered to client partners quickly in a way that allows for flexibility when things don’t work exactly as expected.
+    An agile approach to projects at andculture guarantees high-quality work is delivered to client partners quickly in a way that allows for flexibility when things don’t work exactly as expected.
-category: "Agency"
 ---
 Agility is the ability to move quickly and easily.
 In the world of human-centered design (and tech), though, it’s not just a way of working.
 In these industries, agility is first and foremost a mindset.
 It’s also a culture, a set of values, and various processes.
 An Agile approach to projects easily allows us to be flexible and adapt to changes in the market through ongoing testing and measuring.